inetbiz/jekyll-vcard/README.md

 # Jekyll vCard 3.0 Generator
 This Jekyll plugin fetches images from the web and renders their corresponding base64 encoding.
+THIS IS A WORK IN PROGRESS.
+See the issues tab and collaborate.

 For example, a logo would become: